 From a physical perspective humans can do more than one thing at the same time.
 I can type this article and read.
 I can edit and eat a Kiwi fruit.
 I can scratch my balls and cough.

 But applying focus on two different things is a different proposition.
 That we cannot do.
-When you stop watching the poker game and instead start communicating to other poker players, two things happen.
+When you stop watching the poker games and instead start communicating to other poker players, two things happen.

 First, you start switching your attention, sub-consciously, between the people you're holding court with and the game at hand.
 Secondly, you lose time when you switch between the two tasks.